Our service now covers areas all across Canada

 Fill out the form so that we can put you in contact with certified contractors from our network!

 Indeed, your financial institution may ask for irrefutable proof that your land is not contaminated before you can be granted a mortgage.
-In this regard, it should be noted that even in the context of a sale without a legal guarantee, it is not impossible that an environmental assessment is required to eliminate the possibility that contaminants may be present in the soil.
+In this regard, it should be noted that even in the context of a sale without a legal guarantee, an environmental assessment may be required to eliminate the possibility that contaminants may be present in the soil.

 Moreover, this precaution ensures the viability of the investment and avoids the financial problems that could arise from construction on contaminated land.
 It should be noted that the test that is required will be phase 1, which is the one used to identify potential or actual risks relating to the presence of contaminants.
 Finally, it should be noted that the test is valid for 5 years.
 Therefore, if such an assessment was done less than five years ago, it is still valid.